Skills practiced: order and vocabulary—first, second, last; remembering order; observing, concentration, staying on task.

 - Write the names on a paper in the order that they are sitting or standing.

-- Have the students change places in the row.
+- Have the three people change places in the row.

 Discuss where they are now.
 Can you see what is changed?